How to Support the Best Soul Food Restaurants in the U.S.

 This midwestern city’s culinary culture is not one to miss.
 Options are plentiful for those who wish to coat their taste buds in rich seasonings and juicy goodness, but one place stands out above the rest in the minds of Chicago food bloggers.
 Located in Chicago’s West Town, Soulé’s creole-infused soul food has been a staple in the community since it opened in 2017.
 The Black Foodies, a husband and wife duo who have taken the YouTube food scene by storm with their reviews of Black-owned restaurants in Chi-town and around the world, told me Soulé reigns supreme.

-“We appreciate having a diverse offering of ‘soul food’ to choose from, which heightens our dining experience,” Dino Dean, one half of The Black Foodies, said.
+“We appreciate having a diverse offering of ‘soul food’ to choose from, which heightens our dining experience,” Dino Dean, one half of The Black Foodies, says.

 And a diverse offering is exactly what you’ll get at Soulé .
 From traditional soul food dishes like fried catfish, to New Orleans-style BBQ shrimp and grits, your mouth will take a trip around the diaspora.

 As a response to shelter-in-place policies, Soulé closed on March 25 and reopened roughly three weeks later on April 16.
 Soulé’s owner and head cook, Bridgette Flagg told me her decision to reopen her restaurant after three weeks of it being closed was heavily based on taking care of her employees and keeping her business afloat.

 “100% of my employees are from low income communities, so they didn’t have any way of getting resources or making money,” Flagg says.
 “I also don’t have any business loans or anything so I just didn’t want my business to fail.”

 Flagg was only able to keep 14 out of 26 of her employees on staff and says she has been trying to help the unemployed staff members in any way she can, including offering small work tasks just so they will have some type of income.